-In general, public policy regarding wood energy has been based on the principle that wood energy use should be encouraged in general, but restrictions should combustion emissions are in place at the state and federal level.

-Public policy is a key driver in encouraging wood energy in Pennsylvania. be in place to prevent poor planning or execution that would cause undue environmental or ecological impact.
-Policies at the federal, state and local level in the form of incentives or regulations, are available for biomass producers and consumers, while restrictions on harvest methods and
+In general, public policy regarding wood energy has been based on the principle that wood energy use should be encouraged in general, but restrictions should be in place to prevent poor planning or execution that would cause undue environmental or ecological impact.
+Policies at the federal, state and local level in the form of incentives or regulations, are available for biomass producers and consumers, while restrictions on harvest methods and combustion emissions are in place at the state and federal level.